 Introduction to Hibernate

 Officially known as Hibernate ORM, it is an object-relational mapping tool or framework for the Java programming language.
-It is the free software under GNU Lesser General Public License 2.1.
-It aims to provide the user with the framework to handle object-relational impedance mapping.
-It also manages persistent database accesses with very high-level object handling functions.
-It is a middleware framework of java used for object-relational mapping and for performing efficient object persistence.
+It is free software under GNU Lesser General Public License 2.1.
+It aims to provide the user with the framework for object-relational impedance mapping and manages persistent database accesses with high-level object-handling functions.

 Architecture

-To learn more about hibernate we need to understand its architecture which comprises of :
+To learn more about it, we need to understand its architecture which comprises of :

-- A Java application code consists of all the classes, variables and objects that define the business logic of the application.
+- A Java application code consists of all the classes, variables, and objects that define the application’s business logic.
 These classes communicate with the Hibernate.

-- Then comes, the Hibernate and its core principles, using which we could persist ( store or save and retrieve ) the objects of our business layer classes by communicating with the database server layer.
+- Then comes Hibernate and its core principles, using which we could persist ( store or save and retrieve ) the objects of our business layer classes by communicating with the database server layer.

-- It uses the Java core API, Java Database Connectivity(JDBC), Java Transaction API(JTA), Java Naming and Directory Interface(JNDI) to communicate with the database in order to persist the state of an object by performing read, create, update, delete(CRUD) operations.
+- It uses the Java core API, Java Database Connectivity(JDBC), Java Transaction API(JTA), and Java Naming and Directory Interface(JNDI) to communicate with the database to persist the state of an object by performing read, create, update, delete(CRUD) operations.

-It is basically used to communicate with the database.
-Here we just create some entities, which is nothing but a java class that will create a database table for us in the database.
+It is used to communicate with the database.
+Here we just create some entities, which are nothing but a java class that will create a database table for us in the database.

 Framework

-Here we come across a question that why we use hibernate framework of java if we already have the core java principles.
+Here we come across a question of why we use hibernate framework of java if we already have the core java principles.
 So here is the answer to that :

 - Used best JDBC concepts such as: